 Your future plans for work development

-I am a qualified social worker but I've only just qualified – what can I write about my CPD?
+I am a qualified social worker but I've only just qualified – what about my CPD?

 I've been working in social worker jobs for years – what about me?

 For our riper job seekers, you need to focus on your professional development – it's your most valuable asset.